SignalR/SignalR/README.md

 make
 ```

+## Build Server

+We use TeamCity from JetBrains to monitor and build our source code.
+If you want to have a look at the latest commits and build, you can using this link: http://ci.signalr.net/guestLogin.html?guest=1.

 ## Questions?

 We welcome any feedback or thoughts you might have!
 If you just want to say "hi" or have a basic question, you can [drop by our chat room on jabbr.net]((http://jabbr.net/#/rooms/signalr)).